RxChi1d/immich-geodata-zh-tw/README.en.md

 - **Administrative Division Optimization**: Solving the issue where Taiwan's municipalities and provincial cities/counties only display region names.
 - **Enhanced Taiwan Data Accuracy**: Utilizing official map data from **National Land Surveying and Mapping Center (NLSC)** of Taiwan to process geographical names and boundary data for Taiwan region, ensuring authoritative data sources.

+> [!WARNING]
+> If integrated deployment continues to use `exec /bin/bash start.sh` as the `entrypoint`, Immich 1.142.0+ will exit on startup with `Error: /usr/src/dist/main.js not found`, leading to a reboot loop.
+> Switch to `exec start.sh` instead (the Integrated Deployment section provides updated examples and guidance).

 > [!TIP]
 > Compatibility Notice
 >